-d) He/she is absent from classes for more than a week without permission or persistently misses classes

-- e) He/she submits an assignment or take-home examination substantially late (as defined in "penalties for late submitted work", above) without justifiable cause. - f) He/she fails multiple courses (even if resits are passed).
+- d) they are absent from classes for more than a week without permission or persistently misses classes - e) they submit an assignment or take-home examination substantially late (as defined in "penalties for late submitted work", above) without justifiable cause1. - f) they fail multiple courses (even if resits are passed).